We offer a wide variety of fact sheets on women's health topics

 Iron infusions

-This factsheet provides answers to some commonly asked questions about iron infusions.
-It does not contain all available information and does not take the place of talking to your doctor, nurse or midwife about why iron infusion has been recommended in your particular case.
+This factsheet provides answers to some common questions about iron infusions.
+It does not take the place of talking to your doctor, nurse or midwife about your care.

 -